felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 journey.
 I'll never be done learning, and true learning is always an uncomfortable, if not painful process.
-Nevertheless, my learning system allowed me to come across pieces of wisdom that radically changed my relationships and my life.
-I am *overcoming* learning anxiety.
-I am *learning* that pain can be leveraged.
-I now *believe* that the only real failure is not to learn from failure.
-I use fear as a compass to guide me towards the path that will help me grow.
+Nevertheless, my learning system allowed me to come across pieces of wisdom that radically changed my relationships and my life for the better.
+I cannot even begin to express the sheer magnitude that the ability to read non-fiction books had on my life.
+Yet, I am *overcoming* learning anxiety.
+I am not done, and probably never will be.
+I am
+*learning* that pain can be leveraged.
+I am *starting* to believe that the only real failure is not to learn from failure.
+I am *starting* to see fear as a compass that guides us toward the path that will make us grow.

-If you personally suffer with learning anxiety and made it this far in this blog post, I'm confident that you are already on the right path.
-I hope the ideas I have outlined will inspire you to find your own system and rediscover the simple, sacred joy of learning.
-There are still challenges ahead, and there always will be.
-For example, I am still having issues learning through reading webpages, even accounting for distractions.
-That suggests there is another system that I will inevitably have to adopt eventually[^1].
-I've done it once, so I trust I can do it again and, hopefully, in less time than it initially took me (3 years)!
+If you personally suffer with learning anxiety and made it this far in this blog post, I am in awe of you.
+[The last mile is always the least crowded](/40), and you are among the courageous few that made it to the end.
+Seriously, lift your favorite arm and give yourself a pat on the back from me.
+I am confident that you are already on the right path: the real journey begins here, if you accept it.
+I hope the ideas I have outlined above will inspire you to give them a try or, better yet, to find your own system and rediscover the simple, sacred joy of learning.
+If this changes your life even half as much as it changed mine, you're in for the ride of a lifetime, my friend.

-After all, that's what learning is all about! :wink:
+We truly can do anything we set our mind to.
+That is what learning is all about.

-If you want to follow my "learning journey" progress, head over to my [reading list](/reads).

-[^1]: My current learning system for reading web pages uses [Highlight by Weave-Trix](https://addons.mozilla.org/en-CA/firefox/addon/highlight-by-trix/), [Read Aloud](https://addons.mozilla.org/en-US/firefox/addon/read-aloud/) and [Reader Ruler](https://addons.mozilla.org/en-US/firefox/addon/readingruler/) for Firefox.
 [^2]: See my review [Comportement Organisationnel](/78)